-- 12.11 This previously developed site is well located in relation to shopping, community facilities and Ramsey's employment opportunities.
-Redevelopment provides an opportunity to provide a higher quality approach into Ramsey and contribute to enhancement of the conservation area.
-The site is partially screened by trees and a suitable landscaping scheme should be provided to capitalise on the views to the Northern Mill to provide a visual link to the area's heritage. - 12.12 The main point of access to any proposed development on this site should be taken from the new roundabout on St Mary's Road, with suitable safety audits being undertaken.
-Adequate pedestrian connectivity to nearby community services should also be ensured. - 12.13 To ensure safety National Grid's requirements should be adhered to regarding the gas pipelines situated within the site and appropriate easement strips incorporated into the landscaping scheme. - 12.14 The policy requires consultation with the Environment Agency and Anglian Water Services (AWS) to ensure that the waste water flows from proposed development can be accommodated and that meeting the requirements of the Water Framework Directive would not be compromised.
+- 12.12 This previously developed site is well located in relation to shopping, community facilities and Ramsey's employment opportunities.
+Redevelopment provides an opportunity to provide a higher quality approach into Ramsey and preserve and enhance the setting, character and appearance of the conservation area.
+The site is partially screened by trees and a suitable landscaping scheme should be provided to capitalise on the views to the Northern Mill to provide a visual link to the area's heritage and protect its setting. - 12.13 The main point of access to any proposed development on this site should be taken from the new roundabout on St Mary's Road, with suitable safety audits being undertaken.
+Adequate pedestrian connectivity to nearby community services should also be ensured. - 12.14 To ensure safety National Grid's requirements should be adhered to regarding the gas pipelines situated within the site and appropriate easement strips incorporated into the landscaping scheme. - 12.15 The policy requires consultation with the Environment Agency and Anglian Water Services (AWS) to ensure that the waste water flows from proposed development can be accommodated and that meeting the requirements of the Water Framework Directive would not be compromised.
 Ramsey WwTW will serve this site.
 The WwTW currently has no available headroom and so unless additional headroom becomes available a change in discharge consent and process upgrades at the WwTW will be required for the projected growth.
-This would be achievable within the limits of conventional treatment and hence would
+This would be achievable within the limits of conventional treatment and hence would not impact on attainment of future WFD water quality objectives.
+Interim treatment solutions will be necessary until a permanent treatment solution is put in place.
+Should temporary measures prove not to be viable or would be insufficient it may be necessary to place limits on the amount of development that can take place.